codebydeepu/ecommerce-sales-data-analysis/README.md

 # E-Commerce Sales Data Analysis

-This project analyzes an e-commerce sales dataset using Python
+This project analyzes an e-commerce sales dataset using Python.

 ## Tools Used
 - Python